-Booking fees range between 6% and 12% of the subtotal of your stay (nightly rate times the number of nights).
-They aren't affected by any other fees or taxes.
+Booking fees typically range between 6% and 12% of the subtotal of your stay (nightly rate times the number of nights).

 The booking fee percentage is based on how high the subtotal of your stay is.
 The higher the subtotal, the lower the percentage.
 This means that you save money on longer stays, relatively speaking, because you don't have to pay Airbnb as much of your total accommodation costs.